hebertdanielj-iphone/auto-annotated-portfolio/content/pages/projects/project-four.md

 date: '2025-03-04'
 client: iPhone app
 description: >-
-  This app allows users to experience the beauty and tranquility of guitar music mixed with nature sounds.
+  This app allows users to experience the beauty and tranquility of flute music mixed with nature sounds.
 featuredImage:
   type: ImageBlock